 In this blog post, I'll discuss and demonstrate how process mining can help you solve these challenges from an IT and ERP development life cycle viewpoint.

 QPR ProcessAnalyzer Demo: IT and ERP development project

 Read: What is Process Mining?

 IT & ERP development challenges

-According to Gartner, one of the biggest challenges in IT and ERP developments in large organizations is having too many systems in use.
-Based on the 400+ process mining projects we've done with customers worldwide, we've identified several reasons for this.
+According to Gartner, one of the biggest challenges regarding IT and ERP development in large organizations is that they have too many systems in use.
+Based on the 400+ process mining projects we've completed with customers worldwide, we've identified several reasons for this.
 As the business landscape transforms constantly, organizations face the need to deploy new ERP or workflow systems into some parts of the business, while continuing using old ones in other parts.
 In the situation of a merger and acquisition, a complex IT landscape is inevitable in the end.

 Within one system itself, there's a challenge of diverse usage.
 In business processes such as purchase-to-pay or order-to-cash, companies have corresponding blueprints and instructions.
 However, in different regions, with different vendors, end-customers and products, one real-life process version may look substantially different from the next.
 This causes a huge number of variations inside your system, which increases the demand for support from IT and ERP.

 In real-life projects, when we start an IT or ERP deployment initiative, it's always difficult and time-consuming to understand business requirements.
 A common way to gather these insights is to have dialogues and discussions with employees.
 However, this method can only paint some parts of the big picture, as everybody is explaining their own process variations.